curbengh/curbengh.github.io/source/_posts/firefox-instances-profiles.md

 A useful feature of Firefox is that it allows more than one profile, which otherwise would requires multiple operating system accounts.
 The feature even allows you to run multiple profiles at the same time by having multiple instances.

-{% cloudinary '20190407/firefox-error.png' "'Firefox is currently running' error" %}
+{% image '20190407/firefox-error.png' "'Firefox is currently running' error" %}

 There are two ways of creating profiles: (1) **Fresh** profile and (2) **Clone** existing profile.